 - 97 per cent of these convictions were for using a hand-held electronic device while driving.

 - Research indicates that driver distraction contributes to 20 to 30 per cent of all collisions.

 - Distracted drivers are three times more likely to be involved in a collision than attentive driver.

 - The fine for distracted driving in Alberta is $287 and three demerit points.

-- Young male drivers, age 22 to 34 years, have the highest conviction rates.
+- Male drivers, age 22 to 34 years, have the highest conviction rates.

 When you are in your vehicle, your primary focus should be on driving.
 You cannot drive safely when you're distracted.